Hamza12700/Hamza12700/README.md

 - [Drash](https://github.com/hamza12700/drash) - (`RUST`, `Linux`): A better alternative to Linux `rm` command<br/>
-It records the original path of the file which was removed, and storing it user's local share directory making it easy to recovery them later if you accidentally deleted the wrong file.
+It records the original path of the file which was removed, and storing it user's local share directory making it easy to recovery them later if you accidentally deleted the wrong file:<br/>
 • Search multiple files in the trash and restore them<br/>
 • Search multiple files in current working directory and put them into the trash<br/>
 • List files and directories in the trash-can, specifying each file-type (file or directory)<br/>